-SF, CA Co-founder, Webflow Joined over 6 years ago Bryant has invited Vlad Magdalin
+SF, CA Co-founder, Webflow Joined about 7 years ago Bryant has invited Vlad Magdalin

 Great Webflow portfolio!
 An awesome example of breaking the mold.
 Ben interned at Webflow for one summer and was a serious blast to be around.
 Glad to see he's on to big things!

 this is a great breakdown of different components of a successful pricing page.
 So many good takeaways for anyone designing a pricing page to maximize not just conversion, but product understanding.

 Oh snap just realized this whole blog is on Webflow!

 Hey Jonathan, thanks for joining the convo!
 Compared to Squarespace/Weebly/Wix, WF is often comparable or cheaper, and with much more advanced features (the ability to customize your CMS in ways wordpress won't allow, handle form submissions, custom site search, reCaptcha, responsive images, global CDN, etc).
 You could actually see a breakdown of our pricing vs. others here.
 In many scenarios, users that host with Webflow save over $100 a month, as those services add up (ie. Adding swiftype + typeform alone costs you $98/month)

 We don't do a great job of communicating the advantages and the value of WF hosting vs the $1/year VPS server in Bulgaria option, but we hope to improve that this year.
 Pricing is always a tough topic, as many of us were former freelancers, and we intimately understand the tough spot many are in when it comes to discussing costs with clients.
 We feel that with the right amount of education and supporting material we can often help users find the best fit for their needs. (sometimes $1/year hosting is really all the client wants, but those aren't really the type of users we're building our product for, though we could always create a lower priced, skimmed down plan)